11 Reasons Your Portable AC Fills with Water Too Quickly

 1. High Humidity in Your Area

-Your portable air conditioner is generating water, whether less or more, by the condensation of humidity from the air.
+Your portable AC is generating water, whether less or more, by the condensation of humidity from the air.

-The amount of water that it generates is in direct proportion to the humidity in air.
+The amount of water that it generates is in direct proportion to the humidity in the air.

-If you live in an area with high humidity more water will be accumulated in the condensate pan of your portable AC.
+If you live in an area with high humidity, more water will accumulate in the condensate pan of your portable AC.

 So if you are living in one of these regions of US or any other comparable regions in the world, you will have to empty water pan pretty many times.

-Most of the portable ACs are partially evaporative and in these cities you may never have to care about condensate.
-The reason is automatic exhaust of most of the moisture that is accumulated.
+Most of the portable ACs are partially evaporative and in these cities, you may never have to care about condensate.
+The reason is the automatic exhaust of most of the moisture that is accumulated.

 In case you are thinking of buying a portable AC, consider which type is best for you.